brandongasser/openmct-ros-test-openmct/README.md

 ### index.html

 This is the webpage for the project.
-Here, we install Open MCT plugins and start Open MCT.
+Here, Open MCT plugins are installed and Open MCT is started.

 ### Robot Telemetry Plugin